ilya-ilya/Advance_Wesnoth_Wars/README.md

 - Level-Up : Promoted Leaders After Max Level Advancement : Post-level 3 standard units reaching their first AMLA level-up will be able to recruit the same units as the original leader, recall, and be prefixed 'Chief' with a bronze crown icon (keeping the Loyal icon in case).
 Excluded for special Heroes.

-- *Updated* Epic Heroes : The Leaders and Heroes (gold & silver crowns) gain an increase of 20% of their attributes and a small regeneration ability, making them harder to kill.
+- *Updated* Epic Heroes : The Leaders and Heroes (gold & silver crowns) gain an increase of 20% of their attributes, and a small regeneration ability, making them harder to kill.
+They also get the distraction ability, that excludes Zone of Control around for allies, but not for themselves.
 Excluded for Promoted Leaders.

 - *Updated* Learning from battlefield (Passive XP) : Extra XP for all units each turn (except for the ones not recalled), and double XP for AI for balancing.